 How to connect your utilities

 Easy.
-When on the UnitedConsumers website, you'll be asked to fill in your expected energy consumption and your address, and the rest will be calculated for you.
+When applying to a utilities provider, you'll be asked to fill in your expected energy consumption and your address, and the rest will be calculated for you.
 If you aren't sure how much energy you expect to use, you can fill in your address and with how many people you live, and an estimate will be provided for you.

 When you choose an energy supplier, you are only choosing a supplier for gas and electricity.
 Water is handled differently in the Netherlands.
 Certain companies have monopolies over different regions in the Netherlands to ensure that water is provided at the best possible price in the most efficient manner.
 Therefore, you cannot choose your water provider but must choose the water provider corresponding to your region.
 You can be assured that their prices are fair because these companies are all heavily government regulated.